-Converts an 8-byte real into a date and time.
+Converts an 8-byte real to a date and time.
 This real corresponds to:

-- the day number from January 1st 1900 (compatible with Excel, starts from 1)
+- the number of elapsed days since January 1, 1900 (compatible with Excel, starts with 1)

-- the day number from January 1st 1904 (compatible with Excel with the option "Use the calendar from 1904", starts from 0).
+- the number of elapsed days since January 1, 1904 (compatible with Excel by checking the option "Use 1904 date system", starts with 0).

-Note: The option "Use the calendar from 1904" can be configured in the advanced options of MS Excel.
-In Open Office, this option is available in the options of Open Office Calc ("Calculate" item).
+Remark: The option "Use 1904 date system" can be configured in the advanced options of Microsoft Excel.
+In Open Office, this option is available in the options of Open Office Calc ("Calculate" section, "Date" option).